Larusu/TryingToMakeAGAme/README.md

 - Understanding and applying how frame rate (FPS) works using Delta Time

 # 📝 Code Notes
 This section contains **my personal notes and explanations** on syntax or what each line of code does.
-❗ Every line of code is commented to help explain what each part does -- feel free to read to read the files to deeply understand how the code works.
+❗ Every line of code is commented to help explain what each part does -- feel free to read to read the files to deeply understand how the code works.❗

 ⚠️ This project is still under construction, and I’ll continue updating it as I add more features or learn new things.